MicrosoftDocs/Contribute/Contribute/how-to-write-workflows-major.md

 ## Making your next change

 Got more changes you need to make unrelated to this one?
-Switch back to the master branch, pull from the upstream repository to make sure that your fork is up to date, and check out a new branch.
+Switch back to the default branch, pull from the upstream repository to make sure that your fork is up to date, and check out a new branch.
 Run the following commands in Git Bash:

 ````
-git checkout master
+git checkout main
-git pull upstream master
+git pull upstream main
 git checkout -b "branchname"
 ````

-You're now back in a new branch and you're well on your way to being a master contributer.
+You're now back in a new branch and you're well on your way to being an expert contributer.

 [!INCLUDE[contribute-how-to-write-workflows-pull-request-processing](includes/contribute-how-to-write-workflows-pull-request-processing.md)]